homerhanumat/tridentmoon/content/articles/02-primary.md

 Entering vinyāsa (1):

-1. final exhale of sālambhasarvāṅgāsana: legs down until toes touch floor behind head, hands to floor, palms down, for support^[You may also clasp hands together on the floor.]
+1. final exhale of sālambhasarvāṅgāsana: legs down until toes touch floor behind head, hands to floor, palms down, for support[^plow]

+[^plow]: You may also clasp hands together on the floor.]

 ### karṇapīḍāsana